GenVC: Self-Supervised Zero-Shot Voice Conversion: Results

+For this experiment, the verification models are trained on converted utterances from the train-clean-360 set of Librispeech and tested on the development and test sets of Librispeech.
+Target voices are randomly selected from EMIME.
 As shown in Table \ref{tab:anon}, other VC-based anonymization approaches present risks of revealing the source speaker’s identity, as their average EERs are close to or below 12\%.
 YourTTS, FreeVC, and Neural VC demonstrate similarly limited privacy preservation in this context.
 In contrast, the GenVC models show significant improvements over the other systems.
-Specifically, the GenVC-Small model achieves an EER of 28.84\%, while the GenVC-Large model achieves an EER of 26.88\%, outperforming the best VC-based approach (YourTTS) by over 15\%.
+Specifically, the GenVC-Small model achieves an EER of 29\%, while the GenVC-Large model achieves an EER of 27\%, outperforming the best VC-based approach (YourTTS) by over 15\%.

-We note that while Table \ref{tab:anon} suggests that the improved privacy preservation in the GenVC model may have resulted in part from poorer content preservation, this is likely an artifact of our training procedure, which used significantly shorter speech chunks during training.
-We experimented with training GenVC-Small using full contexts for SSL feature extraction, which led to improved privacy preservation without degradation in content preservation (3.55\% WER).
-However, this approach is less efficient for large-scale training and requires substantial storage for offline feature extraction.
-In this paper, we report on models that are sufficiently effective for large-scale on-the-fly training, but we plan to further improve their performance to align with the offline feature extraction approach in future work.